aag/traceable-random/README.md

 Tests
 -----
-The tests can be run with `gradle test`.
+The tests can be run with `./gradlew test`.

 License
 -------